 Some numbers have more than one decomposition.
 Such as (16(16)=(13(3)+(3(13) and (16(16)=(11(5)+(5(11).

 For multiplication, in the usual number system we have prime numbers.
 We can look for the lower level of prime numbers.
-Suppose I build a lower level of primes from the usual prime numbers by concept sharing two prime numbers.
+Suppose I have a lower level of primes by concept sharing two prime numbers.
 For example (7(3)=(3(7).

 Then starting at (4(4), we can ask, how is (4(4) created?
 (4(4)=(2(2)(2(2).
 (4(4) is an even shared number so there is a division by (2(2) possible.
 This can be the definition of an even shared number.
 When I divide both sides by (2(2) I have a shared number on both sides.